cincanproject/cincan-command/README.md

 Complete documentation is available at [CinCan Documentation](https://cincan.gitlab.io/cincan-command/).

 ## Features

- - Install and update security analysis tools without dependency hell
+ - **Install and update security analysis tools without dependency hell**.
- - Repeatable command-line experience
- - Community support

 CinCan collects the best [security analysis tools](https://gitlab.com/CinCan/tools) around the web and provides them as containerized Docker images.
 You can use CinCan's tools as if they were installed locally because CinCan automates the process of installing and updating the tools and removes the need to manually maintain conflicting dependencies.

+ - **Repeatable command-line experience**.
 Learn from [our blog](https://cincan.io/blog/) how CinCan improves the command-line experience by combining various tools for repeatable and high-quality security analysis.

+ - **Community support**.
 If you know a tool that is not available in CinCan, please [contribute](https://gitlab.com/CinCan/tools/-/blob/master/CONTRIBUTING.md) to the project!

 ## Supported platforms